6pe/6pe/README.md

 Hi,
-This is my GitHub profile!
+this is my GitHub profile!